Parish Council News

 The details of the lorry signing initiative are available to download below:

-As of 2 November 2017, the parish council is awaiting the outcome of the feasibility report into the provision of the traffic island at the Burnt House junction.
+As of 21 November 2017, the parish council is awaiting the outcome of the feasibility report into the provision of the traffic island at the Burnt House junction.
+The report is not expected until the new year.

 NOTICE OF EU REFERENDUM